 Jean Alice Harris (b.
 1931) who follows:

 Jean Alice Harris (1931-2011), the daughter of Arthur Webster Harris and Helen Louise Weeks, was born on April 23, 1931 in Amsterdam, New York.
-After her mother's divorce around 1935 from Arthur Harris, Jean went to live with family friend Bertha Esther Pease Davis Cloon and her husband Walter in Marblehead, Massachusets - "Auntie Bertha" having also raised and adopted Jean's uncle Philip Weeks Davis.
-Jean stayed with Auntie Bertha for close to ten years, before moving on Labor Day, 1944 to San Francisco, California to be with her mother.
-Later she and her mother moved to Compton, California to stay with her future stepfather Lt.
-Commander Lawrence Earl Hall, USN, whom her mother married in 1948 in Las Vegas, Nevada.
+After her mother's divorce in the early 1930s from Arthur Harris, Jean went in 1934 or so, as a little girl about three-years old, to live with family friend Bertha Esther Pease Davis Cloon, and Bertha's husband Walter Cloon in Walter's hometown of Marblehead, Massachusets, where Walter was a postman.
+"Auntie Bertha", as Jean called her foster mother, had also raised and adopted Jean's uncle Philip Weeks Davis.
+Jean stayed with Bertha for close to ten years, before moving on Labor Day, 1944 to San Francisco, California to rejoin her mother Helen.
+Later, she and Helen moved to Compton, California to stay with her future stepfather Lt.
+Commander Lawrence Earl Hall (1896-1970), whom her mother married in 1948 in Las Vegas, Nevada.

 Left - Sydney Munson Harris about 1932 holding his grandaughter Jean Harris.